 - Fast casusal restaurant locations by competitor and region

-- Super Bowl advertising spending by advertiser and category
+- Super Bowl advertising spending by brand and category